Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Model

 For convenience, we will use the relative luminosity $l=L/L_{\text{edd}}$, where $L_{\text{edd}}$ is the Eddington luminosity.
 Taking into account the cloud cross-section $\sigma = \pi \Rcl^2 = \pi \varepsilon_\text{cl}^2 R_{\text{torus}}^2$, we have:

-The ratio of the wind force to the gravitational force\footnote{This expression (\ref{eqw4}) matches that obtained by \cite{Venanzi2020} if we consider $\Rcl = N_H/(2n_H)$.
+The ratio of the wind force to the gravitational force\footnote{This expression (\ref{eqw4}) matches that obtained by \cite{2020ApJ...900..174V} if we consider $\Rcl = N_H/(2n_H)$.
 In this case, the column density of the obscuring structure corresponds to a cloud.
 In our consideration, the column density consists of the number of clouds on the line of sight.} is:

-Using $\Mcl \approx M_\odot$, $\varepsilon_\text{cl} =0.025$ \citep{Bannikova2021}, \mbox{$R_{\text{torus}} = 3.5$}~pc \citep{Garcia2016}, and $l \approx 0.1$, we have $k \approx 30$.
+Using $\Mcl \approx M_\odot$, $\varepsilon_\text{cl} =0.025$ \citep{2021MNRAS.503.1459B}, \mbox{$R_{\text{torus}} = 3.5$}~pc, and $l \approx 0.1$, we have $k \approx 30$.
 So, in our simulations we will consider $1<k<30$.

-In order to test the idea that an asymmetrical wind creates the apparent counter-rotation in the torus, we tilt the wind axis with respect to the torus symmetry axis.
-The scheme of the wind orientation is presented in Fig.~\ref{fig:windscheme}.
+In order to test the idea that an asymmetrical wind can be responsible for the apparent counter-rotation in the torus, we tilt the wind axis with respect to the torus symmetry axis.
+The scheme of the wind orientation is shown in Fig.~\ref{fig:windscheme}.
 We can represent the vector of the wind force acting on the $i$-th cloud as:

 where $\gamma'$ is an angle between the wind axis and the direction to the cloud.
 So, we have:

 The unit vector along the wind axis in the reference system $(x,y,z)$ of the torus has the following components: